 Coping with the cost of caregiving

-Caring for aging parents or other loved ones can be a heavy financial burden.
+Caring for aging parents or other loved ones may be one of the most important roles you’ll play, but it can also be a heavy financial burden.
 Medical bills and the cost of long-term care can be high: A private room in a nursing home can cost several thousand dollars per month.
 If not covered by Medicare or private insurance, these costs have to be paid out of pocket.

 Research financial assistance options